-From Missed Opportunity to a Movement: How Harapalli Ravindra Built Hope for Kodagu’s Children
+From missed opportunity to a movement: How Harapalli Ravindra built hope for Kodagu’s children

 Live

-Bengaluru: Harapalli Ravindra’s childhood in a tiny village Harapalli in Somwarpet taluk, Kodagu, was marked by a quiet regret the absence of an...
+Bengaluru: Harapalli Ravindra’s childhood in a tiny village Shanthalli in Somwarpet taluk, Kodagu, was marked by a quiet regret the absence of an...

 Amidst his success, one dream lingered: to ensure that no child from his native region would suffer the disadvantages he once faced.
 “If I struggled due to the lack of English education, I didn’t want future generations to face the same fate,” Ravindra says.
 This thought became his mission.